-They may be small in stature—they do fall under the “toy” category and can technically be carried in a purse, after all—but their fearless personalities are anything but.
-With a lively, loving demeanor and an energetic, playful side, there are endless reasons the Maltese is one of the most beloved dogs of all time.
+They may be small in stature—they do fall under the “toy” category and can technically be carried in a handbag, after all—but their fearless personalities are anything but.
+With a lively, loving demeanour and an energetic, playful side, there are endless reasons the Maltese is one of the most beloved dogs of all time.

-The Maltese breed hails from Malta, an island in the Mediterranean Sea, and has been around since ancient times dating back as far as 500 BC.
+The Maltese breed hails from Malta and has been around since ancient times dating back as far as 500 BC.
 In fact, Aristotle was the first to reference the dog, calling the Maltese the “Canis Melitaeus.”

 The Maltese has picked up a number of nicknames along the way, including the “Roman Ladies’ Dog,” the “Maltese Lion Dog,” and “Cokie,” which originated on the East Coast in the 1960s.

-The first thing people notice about the Maltese are its pocket-perfect size and silky, white coat.
-While one might assume that a dog with such long hair would shed, in fact the opposite is true: The Maltese doesn’t have an undercoat and doesn’t shed, making it the ideal choice for pet parents who suffer from allergies or simply people who’d rather not deal with lint rolling their clothes—or furniture!—every five minutes.
+The first things people notice about the Maltese are their pocket-perfect size and silky, white coat.
+While one might assume that a dog with such long hair would shed, in fact, the opposite is true: The Maltese doesn’t have an undercoat and doesn’t shed, making it the ideal choice for pet parents who are allergic to dog hair or simply people who’d rather not deal with lint rolling their clothes—or furniture!—every five minutes.
 (Can’t win ’em all, folks.)

-While the Maltese can certainly grow its hair to be insanely long, most owners opt for what’s called the “puppy cut,” which is a cropped, fluffy cut that’s much easier to maintain.
+While the Maltese can certainly grow their hair to be insanely long, most owners opt for what’s called the “puppy cut,” which is a cropped, fluffy cut that’s much easier to maintain.